 The bug

-When a mob wearing randomly-generated armor is killed and the armor drops, it is given a random damage value.
-However, when a mob chooses to swap its spawn armor for a better piece of dropped armor, the original piece is dropped fully repaired instead of getting randomly damaged.
+When a mob equipped with randomly-generated armor or a weapon is killed and the item drops, it is given a random damage value.
+However, when a mob chooses to swap its spawn equipment for a better item on the ground, the original item is dropped fully repaired instead of getting randomly damaged.

 How to reproduce

-Note that the damage is not caused by damaging the mob.
+Note that the damage to the item is not caused by damaging the mob.
 The random damage is applied on death and is not changed over the lifetime of the mob.

 Attachments